RuiGuedes/SDIS1819_T1/Project2/README.md

     Version 10 or above (Compiling the Source Code)

 ### Microsoft Windows
     The networking was only tested on this OS.
-Also required for using the provided scripts
+Also required for using the provided scripts.

 ## Initializing Peers
 Each peer can be initialized using the `peer.bat` script in the following manner: